Networks of experts

 - Synthesis report 2009 - presenting a general picture of non-discrimination in the 27 EU countries and a description of the institutional framework and governance issues.

-It provides independent information and advice on:
+It provides independent advice, analysis and information on:

 Publications and reports